-I would also like to recall the reading from the Gospel of Saint Mark that we heard just this past Sunday, which describes a conversation between Jesus and the Pharisees about a question of the law, specifically, "Is it lawful for a husband to divorce his wife?"
+So it is fitting that our reading today from the Gospel of Saint Mark describes a conversation between Jesus and the Pharisees about a question of the law, specifically, "Is it lawful for a husband to divorce his wife?"
 Jesus has a stricter interpretation than that accepted by Judaism then and articulated in the Book of Deuteronomy (24:1-4), where one reads that a husband can divorce his wife simply by issuing her a bill of divorce.
 Note that divorce is permitted but not commanded.
 Jesus says that Moses conceded to human weakness, namely, hardness of heart, in allowing divorce.
 Jesus' position is that the plan of God does not allow for divorce, basing his understanding of marriage on the Book of Genesis (1:27 and 2:24).
 In those texts Jesus understands marriage to be a covenant commitment wherein God's plan stresses permanence from the very beginning.
 The permanence is the result of the two people becoming one flesh.
 This means that they are no longer two and, therefore, can no longer be separated.